Aakash109-hub/RAG-Driven-PDF-Bot/README.md

 - chromadb: A database for storing information extracted from PDFs.
 - faiss-cpu: A library for similarity search and clustering of dense vectors.
 - langchain_google_genai: A module for integrating Google's generative AI models with Langchain.

-## Installation
-To install the necessary libraries for this project, run the following command:

 ## Usage
 1. Clone this repository to your local machine.
 2. Install the required dependencies as mentioned above.